godotengine/godot-website/collections/_article/dev-snapshot-godot-3-6-beta-3.md

 categories: ["pre-release"]
 author: Rémi Verschelde
 image: /storage/blog/covers/dev-snapshot-godot-3-6-beta-3.webp
-image_caption_title:
+image_caption_title: "Robotherapy"
-image_caption_description:
+image_caption_description: "A game by Lucas Molina"
 date: 2023-08-16 16:00:00
 ---

-The core of the Godot development focus in on the upcoming Godot 4.2, currently with a [3rd dev snapshot](/article/dev-snapshot-godot-4-2-dev-3/).
+The core of the Godot development focus is on the upcoming Godot 4.2, currently with a [3rd dev snapshot](/article/dev-snapshot-godot-4-2-dev-3/).
 But we haven't forgotten about the 3.6 release, which has a slow but steady influx of important bug fixes, platform improvements, and rendering features.
 Godot 3 is still very important for a significant part of the ecosystem - notably people with released games, games close to being released, or who need to target OpenGL 2 / WebGL 1 to maximize device compatibility.

 It's been a long time since the earlier 3.6 beta snapshots, so check the [beta 1](/article/dev-snapshot-godot-3-6-beta-1/) and [beta 2](/article/dev-snapshot-godot-3-6-beta-2/) announcements for details on what changed since 3.5.